 |William Favero: Writer, Speaker, Teacher, Technician, DB2 Enthusiast, DB2 SME, and a Social & Digital Coach|

 "I'm passionate about family, music, cars, the mainframe, especially about DB2, and sharing what I've learned over the years with others.
 I thrive on sharing what I have learned over the years, solving technical problems, and learning and messing with the latest technology.
 If you are looking for someone to partner with, a teacher, mentor, technician, or simply someone to discuss your technical issues, you have arrived at the right place."

-Would you like to learn a liitle more about me?
+Would you like to learn a little more about me?
 Then read on...
-What follows is the more traditional description of who I am professionally, where I have been, and what I have accomplished over my last almost 40 years working in IT.
+What follows is the more traditional description of who I am professionally, where I have been, and what I have accomplished over my last more than 40 years working in IT.

 Willie Favero is currently an IBM Senior Certified IT Software Specialist and the DB2 for z/OS SME for the z Analytics Swat Team at IBM's Silicon Valley Lab.
 He is also an IBM zChampion alumnus, a z Systems representative for the IBM Academic Initiative , and currently holds IBM DB2 for z/OS certifications for DB2 11 DBA, DB2 11 System Adminstrator, DB2 10 DBA, DB2 10 System Adminstrator, DB2 9 DBA, and DB2 Veriosn 8 DBA , along with past certifications on DB2 UDB and DB2 for OS/390 Version 7.
 He is a participant in the zNextGen program at SHARE for IT professionals that are new to z/OS, works with the team responsible for the very successful IBM Master the Mainframe contest, helped develop the IBM System z Mastery test, speaks about computer science at local schools, and is deeply engaged in social coaching.